 About the Vancouver Ceremonies

-The Remembrance Day ceremony at Victory Square is an annual event that typically attract tens of thousands of people.
+The Remembrance Day ceremony at Victory Square is an annual event that attracts tens of thousands of people when there is good weather.

 The ceremonies usually begin with a musical performance followed by the marching in of veterans, members of the Canadian Armed Forces and police officers.
 There are then pipe band performances and the singing of O Canada.
-This is followed by the playing of the Last Lament, two minutes of silence, the laying of wreaths and then more music.
+This is followed by the playing of the Last Lament and two minutes of silence.
+After this people lay wreaths and more music plays.

 Remembrance Day Schedule

 At 11:00 am a bugle plays the Last Post, followed by the traditional two minutes of silence during which time the 15th Field Artillery Regiment’s 21-gun salute can be heard in the distance.
-This is typically followed by the singing of In Flanders Fields by the Vancouver Bach Choir’s Youth and Sarabande choirs, and then the laying of wreaths at the base of the Cenotaph.
+This is typically followed by the singing of In Flanders Fields by the Vancouver Bach Choir’s Youth and Sarabande choirs.
+After that wreaths are laid at the base of the Cenotaph.

 About the Vancouver Parade

-In years without a pandemic, the Vancouver Remembrance Day parade commences immediately after the end of the ceremonies.
+The Vancouver Remembrance Day parade usually starts immediately after the end of the ceremonies.
 Bagpipes and drums start back up and the various units of cadets, veterans, police officers and military personnel march in formation out of the park.

 Vancouver’s Remembrance Day Parade isn’t like other large-scale parades at other times of the year.
-It doesn’t have floats, clowns, dignitaries waving from convertible cars, balloons or people throwing out candy.
-Also, unlike military parades in some countries, there isn’t a show of military hardware or anything flashy.
-Instead, Vancouver’s parade usually consists of over 1,000 uniformed cadets, RCMP officers, veterans and currently-serving members of the Armed Forces marching from Victory Square through a few blocks of Vancouver’s downtown streets.
+It doesn’t have floats, clowns or dignitaries waving from convertible cars.
+It also doesn’t have balloons or people throwing out candy.
+Unlike military parades in some countries, there isn’t a show of military hardware or anything flashy.
+Instead, Vancouver’s parade usually consists of over 1,000 uniformed cadets, RCMP officers, veterans and currently-serving members of the Armed Forces.
+They march from Victory Square along a few blocks of Vancouver’s downtown streets.

 Vancouver Parade Route

-In years that it happens, the Vancouver Remembrance Day Parade begins at Victory Square at the corner of West Hastings and Cambie.
-It then usually goes along Hastings Street and past the reviewing stands just after Homer Street before turning up Richards.
+The Vancouver Remembrance Day Parade begins at Victory Square at the corner of West Hastings and Cambie.
+It usually goes along Hastings Street and past the reviewing stands just after Homer Street before turning up Richards.
 From there the procession turns east on Cordova and then south onto Cambie.

 Below is a list of suggestions to help you make the most of your experience at Vancouver’s Remembrance Day Victory Square ceremonies.

 TIP #1: Dress warmly!
 Also, if the weather is typical for November, take an umbrella and wear something waterproof!
-A mug of hot chocolate or coffee can also be a good idea.
+A thermal flask of hot chocolate or coffee can also be a good idea.

 TIP #2: Don’t forget to support your local Royal Canadian Legion and wear a poppy.